September 28, 2007

 * * *

-Now, just hours before Yom Kippur begins, the shofar is calling me, its sounds ringing in my ears since Rosh Hashanah.
-And I am eager to continue the difficult spiritual work of this awe-some mandated pause in Jewish time.
-Guiding the congregation will be the High Holy Day machzor, a rich anthology of prayers, hymns, and passages from the Bible, Mishnah, Talmud, and Zohar that tell the history and mirror the spirit of the Jewish people.
+Since the Hebrew month of Elul that precedes Tishrei, when Rosh Hashanah begins, the shofar has been calling, its sounds ringing in my ears.
+And I am eager to continue this evening, Yom Kippur, the difficult spiritual work during this mandated pause in Jewish time.
+Guiding the congregation and service leaders will be the High Holy Day machzor, a rich anthology of prayers, hymns, and passages from the Bible, Mishnah, Talmud, and Zohar that tell the story, vision, core values, and history of the Jewish people.

-The hard part of the spiritual work is essential — reflecting on my specific deeds and thoughts (including their absence), intentional and not, and critically assessing my mis-takes (split word intended) the preceding year.
-Without this work, how can I recognize my choices and discern the possible consequences and results each choice entails?
-How else can I identify my responsibilities and make good choices attempting to shoulder them wisely?
+The hard part of spiritual work is reflecting on my specific deeds and thoughts (intentional and not) and critically assessing my mis-takes (split word intended) the preceding year.
+Without this work, how would I recognize my past choices and discern the possible consequences and results each choice entailed?
+How else could I identify my responsibilities and make wise choices today?

 Last month, the popular author of the children's classic ''A Wrinkle in Time" died, at age 88.
 From The New York Times' obituary of this deeply faithful Christian: